bitfocus/companion-module-bmd-ultimatte/HELP.md

 # Blackmagic Design Ultimatte

 This module was designed for the Blackmagic Design Ultimatte 12.
+There is not an ethernet protocol with earlier versions.

 ## Configuration